tobiashaposan/tobiashaposan/README.md

 ## 👋 Hello there!

 I do research on semiconducting materials for energy applications.
-My research interests are around the fabrication nanomaterials for the application in energy materials and coatings.
+My research interests are around the fabrication nanomaterials for the application in energy materials and nanofilm for coatings.

 Current affiliations are:
 <!--